Sterrs/leaning/STYLE.md

   commutativity and associativity of operations.
 - If h is an equality, try using `subst h` to rewrite everything using it and then delete it.

+## Implicit vs Explicit Arguments

+- Use explicit arguments by default.
+Therefore, when using `variables`, normally use explicit arguments.
+- Use implicit arguments for any argument which is mentioned ina hypothesis.
+- Use explicit arguments if the theorem is an `↔` or `=`, which will usually be used via `rw` (so, definitely if it's an `=`, and based on judgement if it's a `↔`).
+This is because `rw` allows you to optionally specify explicit arguments to help it decide which part(s) of the expression to rewrite.